International Day of Women and Girls in Science: Annual commemorations and official themes

-Inspired by this recognition, Royal Academy of Science International Trust (RASIT) embraced the opportunity with enthusiasm and dedication.
-With a shared vision for equality and empowerment, preparations for the commemoration began in earnest.
-For RASIT, this is not just a commemoration; it is a catalyst for change, a chance to uplift voices and pave the way for a future where women and girls in science are celebrated and supported in their journeys to greatness.

-Each year on February 11, Royal Academy of Science International Trust (RASIT), in close collaboration and partnership with the United Nations Member States, Departments, organizations and entities, as well as Intergovernmental Organizations organizes the International Day of Women and Girls in Science Assembly at the United Nations Headquarters in New York.
-The High-Level Assembly brings together both representatives of member states alongside representatives of international organisations, the private sector and leading scientists to discuss measures and initiatives to promote the increased participation of females in STEM.
+Each year on February 11, RASIT in close collaboration and partnership with the United Nations Member States, Departments, organizations and entities, as well as Intergovernmental Organizations organizes the International Day of Women and Girls in Science Assembly at the United Nations Headquarters in New York.
+The High-Level Assembly brings together representatives of member states and international organizations, the private sector and leading scientists to discuss measures and initiatives to promote the increased participation of females in STEM.

 Each year the assembly focuses upon a key theme as a central topic of discussion.

-In a groundbreaking shift from traditional international observances initiated by the United Nations, the Royal Academy of Science International Trust (RASIT) has established a vibrant new tradition—one where the themes for the International Day of Women and Girls in Science resonate directly from the voices of women in science.
-This innovative approach not only illuminates the invaluable contributions of women as trailblazers and leaders in the pursuit of sustainable development but also elevates their voices on the world stage.
+In a shift from traditional international observances initiated by the United Nations, RASIT established a new tradition to incorporate themes for the International Day of Women and Girls in Science directly from the voices of women in science.
+This approach is intended to highlight contributions of women as leaders in science and elevate their voices.